prometheus/prometheus/tsdb/docs/usage.md

 a `DB` has the following main components:

-* Compactor: a leveled compactor.
-Note: there is currently one compactor implementation.
+* Compactor: a [leveled compactor](https://github.com/prometheus/prometheus/blob/c0c22ed04200a8d24d1d5719f605c85710f0d008/tsdb/compact.go#L78).
+Note: it is currently the only compactor implementation.
 It runs automatically.
 * [`Head`](https://pkg.go.dev/github.com/prometheus/prometheus/tsdb#DB.Head)

 The `Head` is responsible for a lot.
 Here are some of its main components: